 Contact us today for an urgent and confidential review of your case, and let our experience benefit you.

 During an audit the Canada Revenue Agency (“CRA”) will not necessarily apply Canada’s tax laws in your favour, or even fairly.
 Taxpayers should always conduct a critical analysis of any adjustment imposed by the CRA to make sure it is a proper application of Canadian tax law.

 Tax audits by the Canada Revenue Agency (“CRA”) can be frustrating, stressful, and expensive.
 The CRA has significant legal and financial resources which it uses to its advantage.
 As such, experienced professional representation is necessary to help ensure your audit ends with the best possible result.

 Auditors focus on facts and law which are favourable to the CRA.
 This can result in a much higher tax assessment, including sometimes double-tax, triple-tax, as well as excessive penalties and interest charges.
-Tax lawyers at TNTL will conduct a factual and legal analysis which puts your best position forward.
+Tax lawyers and accountants at TNTL will conduct a factual and legal analysis which puts your best position forward.
 This will help ensure the lowest possible tax assessment you are entitled to according to law.

 Contact us today for your free confidential audit consultation.

 “You are entitled to fair treatment in all your dealings with us.
 One of the most important features of this is the right to a formal review of your income tax assessment.”